vikas-rajpoot/depth_estimation/README.md

 # Test the model.
 Run the command `python test.py` the model the testing images is in the `./test_img_1` directory and produced DenseDepth saved in the './resutls' directory.

+# Documentation
+Documentation is present at the link : [documentation](https://vikash9899.github.io/depth_estimation/)